 Line 10.
 Employees who are eligible can receive advance EIC payments with their wages by giving you Form W-5, Earned Income Credit Advance Payment Certificate, annually.
-For more information, see Circular A.
+For more information, see sections 6 and 15 of Circular A.

 Line 12.
-Show the total amount deposited for the year, including any overpayment from 1997, as shown in your records.
+Show the total amount deposited for the year, including any overpayment from 1998, as shown in your records.

 Line 13.
-You should have a balance due only if your total tax liability for the year (line 11) is less than \$500.
+You should have a balance due only if your total tax liability for the year (line 11) is less than \$1,000.

-Note: Please write your EIN, "Form 943," and "1998" on your check or money order.
-Make your check or money order payable to the "United States Treasury."
+Note: Please write your EIN, "Form 943", and "1999" on your check or money order.
+Make your check or money order payable to "United States Treasury".
 You do not have to pay if line 13 is under \$1.

 Exception.
-The balance due may be \$500 or more if you are a monthly schedule depositor and are making payments under the accuracy of deposits rule (discussed in Circular A).
-If line 11 is \$500 or more and you have deposited all taxes when due, the amount shown on line 13 (balance due) should be zero.
+The balance due may be \$1,000 or more if you are a monthly schedule depositor and are making payments under the Accuracy of Deposits Rule

+(discussed in section 7 of Circular A).
+If line 11 is \$1,000 or more and you have deposited all taxes when due, the amount shown on line 13 (balance due) should be zero.
 Line 14.
 If you deposited more than the correct amount for the year, you can have the overpayment refunded or applied to your next return.

 Note: If line 14 is under \$1, we will send you a refund or apply it to your next return only on written request.

 Deposit requirements.
-In general, you must deposit employer and employee social security and Medicare taxes, and withheld income tax of \$500 or more electronically or with an authorized financial institution or a Federal Reserve bank (FRB).
-See Circular A for more information.
+In general, you must deposit employer and employee social security and Medicare taxes, and withheld income tax of \$1,000 or more electronically or with an authorized financial institution or a Federal Reserve Bank.
+See section 7 of Circular A for more information.

-Note: Beginning with calendar year 1999, you are not required to make any deposits of Form 943 taxes if your net taxes are less than \$1,000.
 Additional information.
-Circular A, Agricultural Employer's Tax Guide, has information you may need about social security, Medicare, Federal unemployment (FUTA), withheld income taxes, and advance earned income credit.
+Circular A has information you may need about social security, Medicare, Federal unemployment (FUTA), withheld income taxes, and the advance earned income credit.
 It includes tables showing the income tax to withhold from an employee's wages.

 Privacy Act and Paperwork Reduction Act Notice.
-We ask for the information on Forms 943 and 943-A to carry out the Internal Revenue laws of the United States.
+We ask for the information on Forms 943, 943-A and 943-V to carry out the Internal Revenue laws of the United States.
 We need it to figure and collect the right amount of tax.
 Subtitle C, Employment Taxes, of the Internal Revenue Code imposes employment taxes on wages, including income tax withholding.
 These forms are used to report the amount of taxes that you owe.
 Section 6011 requires you to provide the requested information if the tax applies to you.
 Section 6109 requires you to provide your employer identification number (EIN).
 Routine uses of this information include giving it to the Department of Justice for civil and criminal litigation, and to cities, states, and the District of Columbia for use in administering their tax laws.
 If you fail to provide this information in a timely manner, you may be subject to penalties and interest.